Flat Rock, Georgia: The Historic Flat Rock Cemetery

 The Historic Flat Rock Cemetery is an important part of the Flat Rock community, with numerous people from throughout the community's history buried at the historic cemetery site.
 A list of interred can be found on the Flat Rock Archives website.
 This list only includes those that have been definitively placed in the cemetery.
 There are many more that do not have historical records.

 In 2008, Dr. Jeffrey Glover of Georgia State University organized a cemetery mapping project with his Fall Archaeological Methods course students.
 Glover's class worked with the local Flat Rock community and the Greater Atlanta Historical Society (GAAS) to clear the overgrowth from the cemetery.
 After the clearing, students documented the graves using standardized forms, digital cameras, and some stone rubbings.
 The graves were then mapped using a total station to create accurate GPS points within the cemetery.
 The project documented 202 graves total and of those 107 were unidentified fieldstones.

 Lyon House

 Built in the 1820s by former British soldier Joseph Emmanuel Lyon, the Lyon House and homestead are key to Flat Rock's beginnings: people were enslaved here.
 The Lyon House underwent a stabilization effort in 2019-2019 and today is a part of Flat Rock tours.

 Flat Rock Church

 The Flat Rock Church was an important meeting place for the community for decades.
-While it is no longer standing, a new church has been built on the site and archaeologists and historians with the Flat Rock Archives are working to preserve its role in the community.
+While it is no longer standing, a new church has been built on the site and archaeologists and historians with the Flat Rock Archive are working to preserve its role in the community.